pangeo-bot/mybinder.org-upgrades/blogpost.md

 ## Step 8: Make the PR

 We can use the GitHub API to make a pull request by calling the `pulls` endpoint with the `title`, `body`, `base`, and `head`.
-We'll use the nice body we formatted above, call the title the same as the commit message we made with the repo name and the two SHAs, and put the `base` as `master` and the `head` our fork.
+We'll use the nice body we formatted above, call the title the same as the commit message we made with the repo name and the two SHAs, and put the `base` as `master` and the `head` the name of our fork.
 Then we just make a POST request.

 ```python
 		pr = {